Deepakellulla/product-manager/README.md

 First run: leave `ADMIN_IDS` empty, start the bot, send `/myid` to it, put that number in `.env`, restart.

 ### 5. Keep it running 24/7
 The bot only works while `bot.py` is running.
-Test on your own PC first; for always-on use, run it on a small VPS or a hosting service that supports long-running Python processes.
+Test on your own PC first; for always-on use, see `DEPLOY_RAILWAY.md` for step-by-step deployment on Railway.

 ## Notes
 - Only Telegram IDs listed in `ADMIN_IDS` can use the bot.